top of page

 Why the way of working matters for the human experience of cycling

 In the previous post, I outlined why I think human experience matters for cycling practitioners.
-This post will make the connection between human experience and an agile way of working in planning organizations.
+In this mini lesson, I will make the connection between the end user's experience on the bike path and an agile way of working inside planning organizations.

 Designing for cycling experience means putting people at the center of the street design process to make streets where people of all ages, abilities and backgrounds can ride a bike.
 In order to develop bicycle infrastructure that is aligned with people's needs, designs need to focus on people.